 Wavey Line Publishing

-Another invaluable printed source of information pertaining to the Turks and Caicos are the excellent and highly-detailed navigation charts produced by Wavey Line Publishing.
+Another invaluable printed source of information pertaining to the Turks and Caicos is the excellent and highly detailed navigation charts produced by Wavey Line Publishing.
 The charts and maps show depths, hazards, reefs, wrecks, and harbors, and have been greatly appreciated by local vessel operators and visiting cruisers for decades.

 The navigation charts also make for unique and beautiful gifts, and can be found at a few shops on Providenciales.

 A little-known fact is that while surveying in the North Creek lagoon on Grand Turk, Bob Gascoine of Wavey Line Publishing discovered a 700-1000 year old Lucayan canoe paddle, which was in remarkable condition considering the age.
 He recognized the incredible historical value of the artifact, and the paddle is now one of the most important displays in the Lucayan collection at the Turks and Caicos National Museum on Grand Turk.